Academ-AI: documenting the undisclosed use of generative artificial intelligence in academic publishing: Results

 \subsection{Summary of findings}

-Hundreds of examples of undeclared AI-generated content appear to be present in the academic literature; approximately one in five of these evaded detection by a major publisher with an explicit policy against such content.
-Journals represented in the dataset more commonly have APCs, and their APCs and citation scores are higher than those of their peers in the DOAJ and SJR database, respectively; in other words, the journals committing editorial oversights concerning AI are paradoxically paid more for editorial processing and achieve greater academic impact.
-An extremely small proportion of cases are corrected following discovery, and still fewer are corrected formally.
-Four out of five formal corrigenda failed to revise the original article sufficiently to comply with editorial policy.
+There seem to be hundreds of examples of undeclared AI-generated content in the academic literature; approximately one in four of these evaded detection by a major publisher with an explicit policy against such content.
+Less than one in twenty cases is corrected post publication, fewer are corrected formally, and fewer still are corrected sufficiently to comply with the publishers' own guidelines.
+Journals represented on Academ-AI more commonly have APCs, and their APCs and citation scores are higher than those of their peers in the DOAJ and SJR database, respectively; in other words, the journals committing editorial oversights concerning AI are paradoxically paid more for editorial processing and achieve greater academic impact.